hengestone/lua-siml/README.md

 ## Getting it

-In _future_ it would be available via LuaRocks:
+In _future_ it will be available via LuaRocks:

     luarocks install luasiml